 If you enjoy culture, history, and walking and exploring, then you have found your happy place.
 If visiting for a limited period, there are several things to do, see, and experience in Regensburg to give you the best flavor for this gorgeous medieval gem of a city.

 Completed in 1146, taking a walk across this ancient Stone Bridge is one of the key things to do in Regensburg.
 Take the time to walk across the bridge, then enjoy the views of the city of Regensburg on your return.
 At sunset or dawn, the views from the stone bridge are magical.
 These are also the best times to visit as you will have fewer tourists.

 While crossing the Stone Bridge, look for the Bruckemandl.
 In this unique statue, the man is monitoring the construction of the Regensburg Cathedral from the Stone Bridge.

-As an established Roman military encampment and settlement strategically located along the Danube River, Regensburg has a number of Roman ruins worth investigating.
+Regensburg has several Roman ruins worth investigating as an established Roman military encampment and settlement strategically located along the Danube River.
 That said, you will need to do a bit of exploring to find them as they are not readily apparent to the uninformed tourist.
 If you enjoy Roman history, then you will want to check out these things to do while in Regensburg.